sourcegraph/about/blogposts/2020/optimizing-a-code-intelligence-indexer.md

 published: true
 ---

+Sourcegraph is used by companies all over the repository number and size spectrum.
+Some companies employ a microservice approach.
+For us, that's easy mode.
+Small repositories are easy and generally fast _enough_ to index even with an LSIF indexer that performs poorly as code size grows.
+Other companies employ a monorepo approach.
+This is where the challenge lies for us - but we've made great strides with the recent [1.0 release](https://github.com/sourcegraph/lsif-go/releases/tag/v1.0.0) of [lsif-go](https://github.com/sourcegraph/lsif-go).

 On the [code intelligence team](https://about.sourcegraph.com/handbook/engineering/code-intelligence) at Sourcegraph, we want you to always have precise and up-to-date hovers, definitions, and references when you're browsing and reviewing unfamiliar code, even on very large monorepos.

 ![Cross-repository jump to definition](https://sourcegraphstatic.com/precise-xrepo-j2d.gif)